 [You may also check other Famous Hindu Temples in Gujarat]

 3. Calico Museum of Textiles

-The Calico Museum of Textile is a famous tourist attraction in Ahmedabad.
+The Calico Museum of Textile is one of the famous place to see in Ahmedabad, Gujarat.
 Managed by Sarabhai Foundation, it is one of the oldest textile museums in the country.
 The exhibited textiles span five centuries and cover many regions of the country.
 The textiles were collected for the purpose to conserve, build awareness and empower the vast and deep Indian heritage.
 Marvel at the assortments of fabrics and artefacts, antique textiles, spectacular samples of traditional embellishments, tie and die fabrics and patterns from various parts of the country.